odionjulius7/All_React_Projects_For_Any_Other_Projectorlearning/20-dark-mode/final/README.md

 // CSS CUSTOM VARIABLE
-the :root is the root of our document object(html) and with this any custom variable(color, styling, fontsizing value here can be accessed any in the body document i.e u can pass var(--clr-font) any where
+the :root is the root of our document object(html) and with this any custom variable(color, styling, fontsizing value here can be accessed anywhere in the body document i.e u can pass var(--clr-font) any where
 */
 :root {